 Fulton County Almshouse (The Galloway School)

-Fulton County AlmshouseCompleted in 1911, the former Fulton County Almshouse (now the Galloway School) is a brick Neoclassical Revival-style building designed by the prominent Georgia architectural firm of Morgan and Dillon.
-The building consists of four major sections, which are connected by enclosed walkways, and incorporates a central courtyard.
-The front façade is dominated by a two-story portico with four Doric columns, topped by a triangular pediment.
+Fulton County AlmshouseCompleted in 1911, the former Fulton County Almshouse (now the Galloway School) was a brick Neoclassical Revival-style building designed by the prominent Georgia architectural firm of Morgan and Dillon.
+The building consisted of four major sections, which were connected by enclosed walkways, and incorporates a central courtyard.
+The front façade was dominated by a two-story portico with four Doric columns, topped by a triangular pediment.
 Prominent dentil molding and an oval window ornament the pediment.
-Other classical elements include the sidelights and transom surrounding the main door.
+Other classical elements included the sidelights and transom surrounding the main door.

 From 1911 until 1963, this building served as the white almshouse for the county.
 It was built to hold 145 residents.
 The wings on the east and west sides of the building served as the separate women’s and men’s residential halls.
 African Americans indigents were housed in a separate building on an adjacent property.
 It is now the Chastain Arts Center.